esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 ```python
 ['fasttext-wiki-news-subwords-300', 'conceptnet-numberbatch-17-06-300', 'word2vec-ruscorpora-300', 'word2vec-google-news-300', 'glove-wiki-gigaword-50', 'glove-wiki-gigaword-100', 'glove-wiki-gigaword-200', 'glove-wiki-gigaword-300', 'glove-twitter-25', 'glove-twitter-50', 'glove-twitter-100', 'glove-twitter-200', '__testing_word2vec-matrix-synopsis']
 ```

+In the context of this episode we focus on `Word2Vec` only, as this is the most famous.
 :::::::

 Next, we can look at the embedding of the word `king`: